 Instead of one platform trying to do everything, composable commerce means building your stack from best-in-class modular components: a headless commerce engine for orders and inventory, a CMS for content, an AI search engine for product discovery, a loyalty platform, a PIM for product data management.
 Each component does one thing well.
 They all connect via APIs.

 LOMA uses Medusa as the commerce back-end for most headless builds.
 It's open-source, built specifically for composable commerce, and handles the complex parts (orders, fulfilment, returns, multi-currency) so the front-end team can focus on the experience.
-The result is an enterprise-grade commerce engine at a fraction of the traditional cost — which makes this model viable for growing SMEs, not just large brands with seven-figure tech budgets.
+For brands migrating from WooCommerce, this also means leaving behind the WordPress dependency entirely — moving to a modern, API-first back-end that doesn't carry the plugin overhead.
+The result is an enterprise-grade commerce engine at a fraction of the traditional cost, which makes this model viable for growing SMEs, not just large brands with seven-figure tech budgets.

 Who Headless Ecommerce Is Right For (And Who It's Not)